microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 Developers should have a way to modify existing strings.
 One of the popular ask is the modify the "Type your message" placeholder text in the message input box.

+### New hooks to simplify internationalization

+`useLocalizerForXXX` hooks are added to simplify internationalization using Unicode CLDR data

+- `useLocalizerForBytes` will format number of file size in bytes, into localized strings
+- `useLocalizerForDate` will format date in absolute format, similar to `useLocalizeDate` but with updated function signature.
+This hook do not use Unicode CLDR data
+- `useLocalizerForRelativeTime` will format time in relative format, using Unicode CLDR data
+- `useLanguage` now accept options to return oral language instead of written language

 ## Appendix

 ### Convert string ID to new format